Causa y Efecto: Music video

 The music video for "Causa y Efecto" was directed by the Austrian director Rudi Dolezal and the cinematographic photography by Karsten "Crash" Gopinath.
 The video was filmed 5–6 April 2009 in Miami, Florida at M3 Studios.
 The video premiered worldwide on May 7, on the channel MTV Tres.

 The official video begins with Rubio leaning on the back of her boyfriend (played by model Buddy Krueger), whom she suspects is unfaithful to her.
 Rubio and her love interest's pose in the clip is similar to the shot by fashion photographer Mert Alas and Marcus Piggott, who were photographed British supermodel Kate Moss and British actor Jamie Dornan for the 2006 Calvin Klein Jeans campaign.
 In the same sequence, a Newton's pendulum is observed, which refers to the lyrics of the song.
 She is then seen her bedazzled face, made up to look like a human mirrorball.
 Then, she appears on a stage wearing a blue one-sleeved blue sequined mini dress by Balmain, with her musicians vocalizing the song.
-Throughout the video, there are interspersed of different scenes, including a skating hal and darts.
+Throughout the video, there are interspersed of different scenes, including a skating hall and darts.
 There are also scenes of Rubio playing her electric guitar wearing a purple mini dress— the same dress of Gran City Pop cover artwork —while stocking in front of a curtain with her image.
 This is followed by a rock performance scene with her musicians in Miami City, where Rubio wears her characteristic sunglasses, her short-brimmed hat and her blonde hair blowing in the wind.
 The video ends with Rubio pointing to the horizon.

 According to Rubio, "Causa Y Efecto" is a '80s-inspired video, "It's all about the performance, and the rock-and-roll [aspect], glam rock and the rhythm."
 In an interview with Terra, she said wanted to convey a "synergy with the band (her musicians), a little retro The Beatles vibe, and the interaction they had when the[British band] played."
 Similarity of the scenes and some elements used for the "Causa Y Efecto" music video is similar to "Heart Of Glass" by Blondie.